-Contested vs. Uncontested Divorce in California
+Contested & Uncontested Divorce Lawyer in Placer County

-What Is Contested Divorce?
+What Happens in a Contested Divorce?

 A contested divorce in California essentially means that both parties cannot

 come to an agreement of the terms of the divorce.
-Examples of these terms

 - Alimony